 The Admiral Nurses provide information, practical advice and emotional support for people living in Kensington and Chelsea or Westminster who care for a relative or friend who has dementia.

-Carers Network is the main organisation in Kensington and Chelsea, Westminster, and Hammersmith & Fulham providing telephone, one to one and group support, grants and breaks.
+Carers Network is the main organisation in Kensington and Chelsea, and Westminster providing telephone, one to one and group support, grants and breaks.
 They also offer home visits.

 Tel: 020 8960 3033

 Address: Beethoven Centre, Third Avenue, London, W10 4JL

 Our Support and Advice for Carers pages includes details of a variety of support groups and other organisations where you can share your experiences with other carers :

 Carers UK is a charity set up to help the millions of people who look after an older, disabled or seriously ill family member or friend.

 They provide specific advice on Getting enough sleep, Coping with stress and depression, and Coping with resentment and guilt.

 The Samaritans run a 24-hour helpline where you can talk in confidence about your feelings.